The Komodo Dragon (Varanus komodoensis) is a large reptile in the Varanidae family of monitor lizards. It is an ectotherm varanid.

 Continue reading “European Glass Lizard”

 The Changeable Lizard (Calotes versicolor) is an agamid reptile.
 It is in the family of Agama Lizards.
-It is also known as the Oriental Garden Lizard and the Eastern Garden Lizard.
+It is also known as the Oriental Garden Lizard, the Garden Fence Lizard, and the Eastern Garden Lizard.

 The Changeable Lizard ranges in colour from light-brown to greyish.
 It has a short crest above the neck with small spines, which continue to the tail.
 There are light-grey lines radiating from its eyes.
 Like chameleons, the Changeable Lizard can move its eyes in different directions.